Adverse Possession: Should Unobstructed Possession Subsist for 12 Years Immediately Preceding the Suit?

 • Later dispossession — fresh limitation starts.

-• Under the Limitation Act, once the claimant establishes continuous, open, and hostile possession for 12 years, the true owner’s title stands extinguished and the possessor’s title is perfected.
+• Under the Limitation Act, once the claimant establishes continuous, open, and hostile possession for 12 years, the true owner’s title stands extinguished, and the possessor’s title is perfected.
 This occurs by operation of law, not by decree; a court does not create the title but merely declares it.

-2. ‘Inchoate’ means unadjudicated, not legally incomplete.
+1. ‘Inchoate’ (Here Indicates Unadjudicated), not legally incomplete.

 • The description of adverse possession as “inchoate” is only a practical expression that the claim has not yet been judicially determined.
 It does not mean that the right is legally incomplete once the statutory period has run.

-3. The 12 years need not be immediately before the suit
+2. The 12 years need not be immediately before the suit

 • It is therefore not necessary that the 12-year period should extend up to the date of the suit.

-• If title is already ripened earlier, the claimant is, in law, the owner from that point onwards.
+• If the title is already ripened earlier, the claimant is, in law, the owner from that point onwards.
+Therefore, it is necessary to show the beginning of the 12-year period.

 • Later disturbances after perfection of title do not matter unless they amount to dispossession.